vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 The root is the only node at level 0, and its depth is 0.
 A leaf node is any node that has two empty children.
 An internal node is any node that has at least one non-empty child.
 Reference: https://opendsa-server.cs.vt.edu/ODSA/Books/CS3/html/BinaryTree.html

+## Binary Tree Vs Binary Search Tree
+### Binary Tree
+- Nodes are unordered, due to which insertion, deletion, and searching are slower
+- Each node can have atmost two child nodes

+### Binary Search Tree
+- Nodes are ordered, due to which insertion, deletion, searching of an element are faster
+- The left subtree has elements less than the node and the right subtree has elements greater than the node

 ### Depth, Height, Level in a Binary Tree
 - The depth of a node M in the tree is the length of the path from the root of the tree to M.
 - The height of a tree is the depth of the deepest node in the tree.